 (b) A description of the radiation-generating equipment and its location;

-(7) The quality control tests to be performed, and the frequency of the quality control tests to be performed as applicable to the radiation-generating equipment type and use;
+(7) The quality control tests to be performed, the frequency of the quality control tests to be performed and the personnel responsible for the performance of the quality control tests as applicable to the radiation-generating equipment type and use;

-(8) Policies regarding the state license of each person operating radiation-generating equipment as required by Chapters 4773. and 4715. of the Revised Code;
+(8) Policies regarding the state licensure or certification of each person operating radiation-generating equipment as required by Chapters 4773. and 4715. of the Revised Code;

-(9) Quality assurance policies and a method to educate the workers on any policy changes;
+(9) The dissemination of quality assurance policies and a method to educate affected workers on those policies and any policy changes;

 (10) Radiation workers' role and responsibility for following and supporting the quality assurance program;